-Information used in the preparation of the records in this publication, such as discharge-measurement notes, gage-height records, temperature measurements, and rating tables is on file in the Miami Subdistrict Office of the Florida District.
+Information used in the preparation of the records in this publication, such as discharge-measurement notes, gage-height records, temperature measurements, and rating tables is on file in the District Office.
 Also, most of the daily mean discharges are in computer-readable form and have been analyzed statistically.
-Information on the availability of the unpublished information or on the results of statistical analyses of the published records may be obtained from the offices whose addresses are given on the back of the title page of this report.
+Information on the availability of the unpublished information or on the results of statistical analyses of the published records may be obtained from the New Hampshire-Vermont District Office at the address given on the back of the title page or by telephone (603) 226-7800.